Child Care Eligibility Guidelines

 Applying for Child Care Assistance

-If you meet the requirements above and would like to apply for child care assistance please complete the following prescreening form and submit to CCS.
+If you meet the requirements above and would like to apply for child care assistance please complete the application.
+Your submission will be sent to our team.

 To speak to a child care specialist please call 1-800-996-7589 or 325-653-2321.